mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

     });
 ```

-The schema is created but not enabled when the `level` property is absent or set to `'OFF'`, and any document will end up being inserted in that case.
+The schema is created but not enabled when the {@link ValidationLevel|`level`} property is absent or set to `'OFF'`, and any document will end up being inserted in that case.

 ```javascript
 const mysqlx = require('@mysql/xdevapi');